psychbruce/FMAT/README.md

 pip install transformers torch
 ```

-See [Guidance for GPU Acceleration] if you have an NVIDIA GPU device on your PC and want to use GPU to accelerate the pipeline.
+See [Guidance for GPU Acceleration] for installation guidance if you have an NVIDIA GPU device on your PC and want to use GPU to accelerate the pipeline.

 #### Alternative Approach